AnnaOG/topcat_scatter_python/README.md

 # topcat_scatter_python

 A set of utilities to create scatter plots in Python that resemble [TOPCAT](http://www.star.bris.ac.uk/~mbt/topcat/) plots.
-This code was adapted from the these two sources: [Source1](https://stackoverflow.com/questions/50526344/points-with-density-gradient), [Source2](https://stackoverflow.com/questions/20105364/how-can-i-make-a-scatter-plot-colored-by-density-in-matplotlib).
+This code was adapted from these two sources: [Source1](https://stackoverflow.com/questions/50526344/points-with-density-gradient), [Source2](https://stackoverflow.com/questions/20105364/how-can-i-make-a-scatter-plot-colored-by-density-in-matplotlib).

 ---